Support & Sponsorship

 Joe McDonough, Program Manager

-CIMW's primary financial resource are our tuition fees.
+Cascadia Irish Music Week's activities are supported almost entirely by tuition fees.
 The best way you can show us your support is to attend our program — and get a fantastic deal on a week-long music program while you're at it!

 CIMW is made possible by the many folks who generously donate their time before and during the week of camp.
 A big thank you to all of our wonderful volunteers, who number too many to list here.
 We couldn't do it without you!

-If you are interested in volunteering with us, please let us know.
+If you are interested in volunteering with us, please email us.

 History of Cascadia Irish Music Week